JakeSteam/blog-personal/_posts/2025-12-02-android-game-reviews-dec25.md

 ### Review

 As mentioned, Spin Hero is all about combat.
-After picking from the 4 heros (essentially Melee, Thief, Lifesteal, Boss Hunter), and choosing your starter item pack (e.g. a more melee focussed one, or a blind one with more coins, etc), you'll begin your adventure.
+After picking from the 4 heroes (essentially Melee, Thief, Lifesteal, Boss Hunter), and choosing your starter item pack (e.g. a more melee focussed one, or a blind one with more coins, etc), you'll begin your adventure.

 Making your way through enemies, elite enemies, bosses, chests, and shops, your goal is to build up a "deck" of items that can deal enough damage whilst still defending yourself from enemy attacks.
 You'll be attacking with melee (some weapons degrade), ranged (need a bow and arrows), or magic (need mana), or (ideally!) some combination of all 3.